dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/spark-configs.md

 **Usage notes:** The `merge` incremental strategy requires:
 - `file_format: delta, iceberg or hudi`
-- Databricks Runtime 5.1 and above for delta file format
+- Databricks Runtime 5.1 and above for delta table format
-- Apache Spark for Iceberg or Hudi file format
+- Apache Spark for Iceberg or Hudi table format

 dbt will run an [atomic `merge` statement](https://docs.databricks.com/spark/latest/spark-sql/language-manual/merge-into.html) which looks nearly identical to the default merge behavior on Snowflake and BigQuery.
 If a `unique_key` is specified (recommended), dbt will update old records with values from new records that match on the key column.
 If a `unique_key` is not specified, dbt will forgo match criteria and simply insert all new records (similar to `append` strategy).